daddykev/stardust-dsp/blueprint.md

 - **Instant Streaming Platform**: Deploy a functional DSP with one command
 - **DDEX-Native Ingestion**: Built to receive and process ERN deliveries seamlessly
 - **Complete Streaming Stack**: Catalog, search, playback, and user management included
-- **Test Environment Ready**: Perfect for labels to test their Stardust Distro deployments
+- **Test Environment Ready**: Perfect for distributors to test their DDEX deliveries
 - **White-Label Capable**: Fully customizable for any brand or market

 ### Official App Build